Undercover sting by police, activists nets Togo ivory kingpin

 Data collected by conservationists shows that killing rates for elephants in Africa have risen dramatically in recent years.

-From about 11,500 elephants illegally killed in 2010 in areas observed by the Monitoring Illegal Killing of Elephants programme, estimates for 2011 and 2012 rose to around 17,000.
-(Additional reporting and writing by Joe Bavier; Editing by Sonya Hepinstall)
+From about 11,500 elephants illegally killed in 2010 in areas observed by the Monitoring Illegal Killing of Elephants program, estimates for 2011 and 2012 rose to around 17,000.